diskoverdata/diskover-docs/source_files/user_roles_and_auth.md

 const API_PASS = 'apisecret';
 ```

-🔴 &nbsp;The api password `API_PASS` in web config is only used as default password and this password needs to be changed.
-Login to Diskover-web as admin, go to settings page and scroll to the API Password section and click change password.
-Set a new password and the password will be securely stored in sqlite db.
+🔴 &nbsp;The API password `API_PASS` in web config is only used as a default password and this password needs to be changed.
+To login to Diskover-Web as admin, go to the **Settings** page and scroll to the **API Password** section and click **change password**.
+Set a new password and the password will be securely stored in `sqlite db`.

 > _Note:_ When changing API Auth settings, remember to update [diskoverd](https://docs.diskoverdata.com/diskover_installation_guide/#setting-up-diskover-task-worker-daemon) task worker daemon config to use the new auth settings.

 #### Restricting API Access By LDAP/AD login

-You can use LDAP/AD logins using HTTP Basic Auth for the Diskover-Web API.
+You can use LDAP/AD logins using `HTTP Basic Auth` for the Diskover-Web API.

-🔴 &nbsp;Enable API ldap auth:
+🔴 &nbsp;Enable API LDAP auth:

 ```
 vim /var/www/diskover-web/src/diskover/Constants.php
 ```